The input file consists of a series of grouped input parameters, delimited by the keyword GROUP

 - image_charge [bool] (0) : define if the electrostatic image charge of this solute(s) must be computed.
 It is relevant in the case that one solute is a metal surface.

-- stoke_radius [float] (0.) : if > 0, indicates the stoke_radius for hydrodynamic interactions
+- vol_radius [float] (0.) : if > 0, indicates the radius used for calculating the local occupied volume fractions of the mean-field hydrodynamic interaction model.

 - Hydrodynamic interactions are implemented with the Weinstein method, where the diffusion coefficients are rescaled during the trajectory depending on the instantaneous local volume fraction of solutes around one solute.
 The infinite dilution values of the diffusion coefficients can be obtained from the HYDROPRO program, for instance, or determined from experiments.
 See Mereghetti et al. (2012)in references